• 4 min read

 Critical Numbers to Burn into Your Brain

 Driving is a game of numbers.
-Knowing these specific values shows the examiner you've done your homework and understand Iowa's laws.
+Knowing these specific values shows the examiner you've done your homework and understand Kansas's laws.

-- 25 MPH: The standard speed limit in any business, school, or residential district unless a different speed is posted.
+• 30 MPH: The standard speed limit in urban districts unless a different speed is posted.

-- 100 Feet: The minimum distance you must continuously signal before turning or changing lanes.
-(Note: Some sources may say 200 feet, but the official Iowa DOT site and manual specify 100 feet for standard turns.)
+• 100 Feet: The minimum distance you must continuously signal before turning or changing lanes.

-- 50 Feet: You are required to stop at least 50 feet, but not more than 75 feet, from a railroad crossing when a train is approaching.
+• 50 Feet: You must stop at least 50 feet from a railroad crossing when a train is approaching.

 Maneuvers to Master: What the Examiner is Really Watching